 We pray for all who seek to promote peace in the world.
 That the gifts of the Holy Spirit will foster a spirit of forgiveness and harmony in our communities.
+Lord, hear us.
+Lord, hear our prayer.

 We pray for all who have passed from this life.
 That they will rest peacefully in God's loving care.
+Lord, hear us.
+Lord, hear our prayer.